kojodoc/kojodoc.github.io/concepts/scala-collections.md

 * [HashMap](#hashmap)

 ### ArrayBuffer
-An ArrayBuffer is a modifiable, indexed sequence of elements of a given type.
+An ArrayBuffer is a mutable (modifiable), indexed sequence of elements of a given type.
 [More info](https://alvinalexander.com/scala/arraybuffer-class-methods-syntax-examples-reference).

 Example usage:
 ```scala